dnlnln/generate-sql-merge/README.md

 ## Installation
 Simply execute the script, which will install it in `[master]` database as a system procedure (making it executable within user databases).
+The use master is currently removed from it in case login limitation won't allow creation in master, create in user database works too.

 ## Known Limitations
 This procedure has explicit support for the following datatypes: (small)datetime(2), (n)varchar, (n)text, (n)char, int, float, real, (small)money, timestamp, rowversion, uniqueidentifier and (var)binary.
 All others are implicitly converted to their CHAR representations so YMMV depending on the datatype.
 Additionally, this procedure has not been extensively tested with UNICODE datatypes.